10 Best Bike Helmets for Babies & Toddlers

 Flat Back – Best for riding in trailers or seats

-You’re most likely looking for a baby or toddler bike helmet so you can take them along for a bike ride in a trailer or child bike seat.
-Look for a helmet with a flat back so their head doesn’t get pushed forward as they lean back against the trailer or child bike seat.
+If you’re looking for a bike helmet so you can take your little one along for a bike ride in a trailer or child bike seat, look for a helmet with a flat back so their head doesn’t get pushed forward as they lean back against the trailer or child bike seat.

 Adjustability – Dial in a great fit